erfangc/ReactTable/README.md

 * unit - text to attach to every cell in the column (such as m, KG, EUR)
 * alignment - choose from center, left and right
 * separator - set to `true` to turn on comma separator for large numbers
+* showZeroAsBlank - set to `true` to have cells which equal exactly zero show up as blank in the table

 #### Example
 Please note you **cannot** have spaces in the format instruction values, since spaces are used as a separator